kubamaruszczak/spherical-mobile-robot/README.md

 ## Spherical mobile robot project

-The control system of the robot as well as remote control are based on an AVR ATmega328P microcontrollers. <\br> <\br>
+The control system of the robot as well as remote control are based on an AVR ATmega328P microcontrollers.

 The project integrates:
 - PWM control of motors,